Affinidi-Grajesh/dotnet-ref-app/docs/cis-configuration.md

 - Credential is issued with revocable/expiry options if selected
 - Result is shown to the user

-Refer to `CredentialIssuance.cshtml` and `CredentialIssuance.cshtml.cs` for implementation details.
+Refer to [CredentialIssuance.cshtml](/Pages/CredentialIssuance.cshtml) and [CredentialIssuance.cshtml.cs](/Pages/CredentialIssuance.cshtml.cs) and Affinidi Service [CredentialsClient.cs](/util/CredentialsClient.cs) for implementation details.

+For Token Generation, refer to [AuthProvider.cs](/util/AuthProvider.cs) and [ProjectScopedToken.cs](/util/ProjectScopedToken.cs)

 ## 📚 Further Reading